CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 To simplify graphing a gamma distribution, we will use the built-in gamma distribution functions from Core R’s `stats` package.
 Unfortunately, they use a different parameterization from the gamma distribution in `VGAM`.
-WE need to convert them.
+We need to convert them.

 ``` r
 coef(fit.Gamma)